defencedog/orangepi3b_v2.1/SAMMA_NAS_Videos.md

 The `vers` flag is important.
 More on this can be found [here](https://askubuntu.com/a/1070656/110979)

 The above method mount _smb_ directories in read-only mode.
 You can mount with full-access.
 Also you can mount each _smb_ share on boot.
-Deatils are here
+Details are here
 ```
 https://askubuntu.com/a/1050499/110979 # full access
 https://askubuntu.com/a/1067085/110979 # auto-mount on boot